 Sonoma County is one of the nation’s best examples of how a county and its cities can work together to preserve open spaces and promote smart growth.
-Lands at high risk—threatened in the next 10 years—has dropped by 70 percent since 2012 to 4,100 acres.
+Land at high risk—threatened in the next 10 years—has dropped by 70 percent since 2012 to 4,100 acres.

 Greenbelt Alliance led the campaign to more than triple the area of open space and farmland designated as community separators to 53,600 acres.
 Voters then renewed these protections for another 20 years, blocking any housing tracts, shopping malls, or resort hotels without a vote of the people.

 While Sonoma County has made the region’s largest recent strides in land protection, the landscape remains at risk of development from sprawl developers, rural event centers, and subdivision of agricultural lands into smaller parcels.